 One of the savages plunged a blade deep into the man’s guts, twisting and jerking the steel back and forth until he expired.

 He saw the cold, dead eyes of Eryk staring back at him.
-A thick river of blood snaked out onto the ground, filling the space between his head and body.
+A thick river of blood snaked onto the ground, filling the space where his head and body once met.

 I’m so sorry, my friend.
 I’ve failed you.
 I’ve failed everyone.

 Alfrid wept softly, overcome with despair.
 He thought of surrendering to his wounds and joining his friend in the afterlife, if there even was one.
 There seemed little point in continuing on, not after such a devastating defeat.
 But no, Eryk would not want that.
-He would want Alfrid to escape, and to live, and to grow old.
-And to avenge him, along with every other man who had met his demise on this day.
+Instead, he would want Alfrid to escape, to live, and to grow old.
+And to avenge him, along with every other man that had met their demise on this day.

-After whispering a soft goodbye, Alfrid continued onward, hoping to reach the tall grass and find cover.
-As he lurched across the soupy earth, he heard the metallic crunching of armor from behind, the ground squishing with each step.
+After whispering a soft goodbye, Alfrid continued on, hoping to reach the tall grass and find cover.
+As he lurched across the soupy earth, he heard a metallic crunching of armor from behind, the ground squishing with each step.
 A massive, black shadow crept across the field like an eclipse, bringing with it a sudden chill.

-After coughing out the blood that was steadily filling his mouth, Alfrid turned, his eyes slowly moving upwards.
+After coughing out blood that was steadily filling his mouth, Alfrid turned, his eyes slowly moving upward.
 There would be no escape, not now.

 “Well, I suppose this is it then…” he said helplessly through labored, panting breaths.

 “For you, it most certainly is.
-For Betanthia, this is merely the beginning.” the colossus replied, his cadence slow and measured.
+But, for Betanthia, this is merely the beginning,” the colossus responded.
 “Remember the Bloodbath at Borjifa?
 Of course you do, all of you Bethard underlings know the tale.
-The gods have demanded justice, and I am their champion.”
+The gods demand justice, and I am their champion.”

-The man’s voice echoed out of a blackened steel helm that encased his entire head.
-Shaped in the form of a skull, the helm had two long horns protruding from its brow, and two smaller ones near the mandible.
+The man’s voice echoed from a blackened steel helm that encased his entire head.
+Shaped in the form of a skull, the helm had two long horns protruding from its brow and two smaller horns near the mandible.

 “I would have your name first.”

 “Alfrid Valens.
-Remember it well, swine.
+Remember it well, you swine.
 You will rue this day.”
 His jaw quivered.

 The barbarian removed his helm slowly and deliberately.
 Beads of sweat dripped down his bald head and ran across a stern and sour face.
-His eyes were nearly as black as the steel that encased his massive and muscular frame.
+His eyes were nearly as black as the steel covering his massive, muscular frame.
 Several weeks of beard growth had formed across a chiseled jawline, his lips tight and forming into a half scowl, half smirk of amusement.

 “Valens, you say?
 Then the fates are kind, it seems.
 I know your father well.
 We have a sort of history, you might say.
-Worry not, son of Cedric.
+But, worry not, son of Cedric.
 He will be joining you in the next life soon enough.
-I, Damien Dreadfire, will see to it that his line, and the lines of every man responsible for Borjifa are extinguished forever.
-Never will the name Valens be uttered again.”
+I, Damien Dreadfire, will see to it that his line and the lines of every man responsible for Borjifa are extinguished forever.
+Never will the name of Valens be uttered again by anyone.”

 “Father… I’m sorry…” Alfrid whispered.
-His cold and clammy body was warmed momentarily by a stream of fresh urine that pooled around him.
+His cold and clammy body was warmed momentarily by a stream of fresh urine pooling around him.

 The end was near, that much he knew.
-Every instinct, every fiber of his being drove him towards survival; but there was little more that could be done.
+But every instinct, every fiber of his being, drove him toward survival, but little more could be done.
 Damien Dreadfire would never allow him to leave this place, and even if he did, there would be no recovering from such a grievous wound.